Fans demand refunds following Garth Brooks concert

-RIDGEDALE, Mo.
-(KOLR/KOZL) — After many fans waited in bumper-to-bumper traffic before the Garth Brooks concert near Branson, Missouri, they decided to turn around and go home.
+After many fans waited in bumper-to-bumper traffic before the Garth Brooks concert near Branson, Missouri, they decided to turn around and go home, KTLA’s sister station KOLR reports.

 Ticket holders spent hours trapped in gridlock traffic on their way to Thunder Ridge Nature Arena in nearby Ridgedale only to find out that getting from the parking lot to the show was no easier.